rickmora98/Personal-Projects/README.md

 # Personal Project Ideas:
-* Analyze which has more affact on my swimming pool temperature: Air Temperature or Solar Radiation.
+* Analyze which has more affect on my swimming pool temperature: Air Temperature or Solar Radiation.